* This page is for Consumers *

 Antibody-producing cells (usually taken from mice) grown in a laboratory

 Vaccines and antibodies are usually given by injection into a muscle (intramuscularly) or under the skin (subcutaneously).
 Antibodies are sometimes injected into a vein (intravenously).
+One type of influenza vaccine is sprayed into the nose.

 Other vaccines are usually given mainly to specific groups of people.
 For example, the yellow fever vaccine is given only to people traveling to certain parts of Africa and South America.
 Still other vaccines are given after possible exposure to a specific disease.
 For example, the rabies vaccine may be given to a person who has been bitten by a dog.